Reading Aloud – 10 FAQs

-Simply put, reading aloud to your children will positively effect them for the rest of their lives.
+Simply put, reading aloud to your children will positively affect them for the rest of their lives.
+Here are the answers to 10 frequently asked questions about reading aloud.

-Reading aloud and sharing wonderful stories will make them laugh (and cry), expand their vocabulary, broaden their view of the world, teach them lessons, prepare them for formal reading instruction and create long lasting memories.
+Reading aloud and sharing wonderful stories will make your children laugh (and cry).
+It will expand their vocabulary, broaden their view of the world, teach them lessons, prepare them for formal reading instruction and create long lasting family memories.
+Here are my answers to ten frequently asked questions about reading aloud to children…

 When should I start reading to my baby?

 Some people would say, “Start while the baby is still in the womb.”
-For me personally, I think six months is a good age.
-Ideally, starting to read to your child should happen before the baby is really mobile.
+I think six months is a good age.
+Ideally, starting to read aloud to your child should happen before your baby is really mobile.
 Snuggle up and enjoy a couple of board books every day.

 When can I stop reading to my child(ren)?